 8 Ways to Pay for In-Home Care

-As you develop a long-term care plan for yourself or a loved one, several factors must be considered, such as one’s current and future medical needs, family support system and budget.
+As you develop a long-term care plan for yourself or a loved one, several factors must be considered, such as one’s current and future medical needs, family support system, and budget.
 Since 90% of people 65+ want to stay in their homes for as long as possible, in-home care is a popular option.
+As your loved one’s needs change over time, ComForCare works with you to make changes to the schedule and routine.

 How much does in-home care cost?